AltspaceVR/AltspaceSDK/README.md

 var loader = new THREE.AltOBJMTLLoader();

-// loader assumes .mtl file has same basename as .obj file loader.load("spinning_cube/cube.obj", function ( loadedObject ) {
+// loader assumes .mtl file has same basename as .obj file loader.load("spinning_cube/cube.obj", function ( object ) {

 	cube = loadedObject;
 	onModelsLoaded();

 });
+...
 // after loading done
 scene.add( cube );
 ```
-Loading can take a second or two, so an app typically waits until are models are loaded before continuing its initialization.
-Above we set a flag in the loader callback that is checked by an interval timer.
+Note that loading models is not instanteneous, so take care to wait until loading completes before proceeding with your app initialization sequence.

 **Step 3**:
 Render your scene using the [AltRender] in your animate loop.